Auburn vs. Mississippi State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Auburn has eclipsed the over/under in 44.4% of its opportunities this year (four times in nine games with a set point total).

-- Auburn is 4-1 against the spread and 5-0 overall this season when the team puts up more than 25.3 points.
+- When Auburn puts up more than 25.3 points, it is 4-1 against the spread and 5-0 overall.

-- When Auburn churns out more than 321.9 yards, the team is 5-2 against the spread and 6-1 overall.
+- In games that Auburn picks up over 321.9 yards, the team is 5-2 against the spread and 6-1 overall.

 - The Tigers have nine giveaways this season, while the Bulldogs have 12 takeaways .